Tuition Assistance Resources: Dallas and Fort Worth

 One Happy Camper (Ft Worth Only):

-The One Happy Camper program provides $1000 grants to first time campers in a 3-week program who do not currently attend a Jewish Day School.
+The One Happy Camper program provides $1000 grants to first-time campers in a 3-week program who do not currently attend a Jewish Day School.
 Campers who have attended shorter programs (e.g., Mini Mensch or Nitzanim) are still eligible for this grant.
-This grant is coordinated by Foundation for Jewish Camps and local program providers, including the Jewish Federation of Houston.
+This grant is coordinated by the Foundation for Jewish Camps and local program providers, including the Jewish Federation of Houston.
 It is NOT available in every city, so please go to the One Happy Camper website and walk through the eligibility inquiry to find out if your camper is eligible.
 Apply quickly – the grants will run out!

 Camp Young Judaea (CYJ) Tuition Assistance Fund:

 Learn more, how to apply, and deadlines here.